ggfisher/hello-world/midterm.md

 ## Chapter 5
 ### SQL Topics

-__I will use bold italics for primary keys in this section - I don't thing Markdown supports underlines.
+__I will use bold italics for primary keys in this section - I don't think Markdown supports underlines.
 If someone knows how to do it please add this feature to the primary keys.__

 Consider the following schema: